iPhone Storage Size Guide: How Much Do You REALLY Need?

 The amount of storage you have on your phone is important, although the requirements for you might be different to someone else you know.
-If you shoot a lot of video and photos, you’ll want a good amount of storage.
+If you shoot a lot of videos and photos, you’ll want a good amount of storage.

 But if all you do is use the iPhone for browsing the web, using apps, and a bit of social media, then you could probably get away with less.
-As always, it depends on you, the user, how much to go for.
+As always, it depends on you, the user, and how much to go for.
 In most cases, however, 128GB will be more than enough for the average guy or gal.

 These models are very pricey though, as you can see here.
 And for most people, 512GB is not essential.
 Case in point: I’ve had several 128GB phones over the last few years and I haven’t run out of storage once.

 For this reason, I think only a very select few users would ever require more than 128GB.
-If you like to carry around A LOT of media on your phone, or you shoot and edit a lot of video, sure, 256GB or even 512GB makes sense.
+If you like to carry around A LOT of media on your phone, or you shoot and edit a lot of videos, sure, 256GB or even 512GB makes sense.

 But that isn’t most people; most people listen to music via the cloud, use iCloud storage for their photos, and don’t run that many apps.
 My advice?
 Go with the least amount of storage you can.
 Apple really dings you for storage, so it makes sense to keep it as low as possible.

-If you fit the above criteria, I’d probably recommend that you go with a 128GB iPhone just to be safe.
 Apple doesn’t include expandable storage on any of its iPhones, so you have to be careful with how you manage what you’ve got.

 OK, so when is a 64GB appropriate?
 Simple: if you’re a light user, somebody like my mum, then 64GB will be more than enough for you.
 What do I mean by a “light user”?

-A light user is someone that doesn’t take loads of photos and videos and, most of the time, uses their phone ONLY for IM, web browsing, email, and social media.
+A light user is someone that doesn’t take loads of photos and videos and, most of the time uses their phone ONLY for IM, web browsing, email, and social media.
 A light user runs limited apps and doesn’t usually have many games stored on their phone.

 What’s The Best Amount of Storage For Normal Use?